Dante1245/Caller-/README.md

 - **TTS Model**: ElevenLabs turbo is optimized; switch to "eleven_monolingual_v1" if needed, but turbo is best for speed.

 ## Troubleshooting
-- **No Audio**: Ensure virtual mic is set up and selected in call apps.
+- **No Audio**: Ensure virtual mic is set up and selected in call apps (Linux: PulseAudio; Windows: VB-Cable).
 - **API Errors**: Check internet and API key validity.
 - **Latency**: On lower-end devices, consider GPU acceleration (install CUDA PyTorch).
 - **Voices Not Loading**: Verify ElevenLabs account has voices/clones.
+- **Windows pyaudio Issues**: Install from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio or use conda.
+- **Windows Audio Not Routing**: Confirm VB-Cable devices are default in Sound settings.

 ## License
 MIT License - Free for personal/professional use.